Program management and PPM/Portfolio management: challenges and best practices

 March 28, 2024

-Less known than project or portfolio management, program management nevertheless has a vital role within a company.
+Less well known than project or portfolio management, program management plays a vital role in the vital role within a company.
 It supports the achievement of strategic objectives for the organization.

-Before getting to that, however, you need to understand what it is.
-In this article, we offer you a guide to clarify what program management is and how it is strategic for your business.
+But before we get to that, we need to understand what we're talking about.
+In this article, we offer you a guide to clarify what program management is and why it's so strategic for your company.

-1. Understand the difference between program management and project management
+1. Understanding the difference between program management and project management

 Often confused with project management, we were keen to redefine program management to avoid any risk of confusion.

-Program management ultimately involves coordinating a set of interconnected projects .
-Their joint management brings advantages impossible to obtain otherwise, such as financial and human resources optimizations .
+Ultimately, program management involves coordinating a set of interconnected projects.
+Managing them together brings benefits that would otherwise be impossible to achieve, such as financial financial and human resources.

 C) Project management vs. program management